 The problem is we’re not telling our child what to do instead.

 For example, with my daughter, she’s almost four years old, she has a one year old brother, often she will hit her brother push her brother, kick the dog, smack the dog, and then start fighting with her brother sometimes.

 When I just say something like don’t hit your brother, that doesn’t work at all, because she doesn’t know what to do instead, what she’s doing is the best she knows how to do when she feels a certain way and something’s happening, she hits them.
 I must give her something to substitute in place of hitting him, I must give her clear instructions on what to do instead.
 It’s parenting with love.

 Here’s what works and we’ve been doing this a lot with the dog.
 My daughter at four years old will get really kilted on the dog sometimes and he’s a big 60 pound flat coated retriever and he can take it and yet I it’s up to me to help her learn what to do instead of when she gets mad at him kicking and punching him, biting him, pulling him.

 I’ve taught her something that works really well.
 I have said:

 —Madeline, when you are petting the dog, we use open gentle hands on the dog.
 That’s what we do with the dog.
 When we get upset with the dog, we move away from the dog, you can yell at the dog if you need to but we step back from the dog when we are upset.
 We give the dog space when we’re upset, if you want to touch the dog, you touched the dog with open hands we pet him.

 Therefore I show her how to maximize the good that we want done.

-Same thing I was just doing literally five minutes ago, with Madeline and her little brother Jack.
+I was just doing the same thing literally five minutes ago with Madeline and her little brother Jack.

 I was explaining to her when you take something from him: